Residue formula for Morita-Futaki-Bott invariant on orbifolds: Non-existence of K ahler-Einstein metric on weighted projective planes

 where \begin{itemize} \item[(i)] $1\longmapsto ({w_0}{z_0},{w_1}{z_1},{w_2}{z_2})$. \item[(ii)] $(P_{0},P_{1},P_{2})\longmapsto \pi_{\ast}\left(\sum_{i=0}^{2}P_{i}\frac{\partial}{\partial z_{i}}\right)$. \end{itemize}

-It is well known that the non-singular weighted projective planes admit a K\"ahler-Einstein metric.
-On the other side, singular weighted projective spaces does not admit K\"ahler-Einstein metrics, see \cite{Mab}, \cite{GMSY} and \cite{RT}.
-We give a simple proof of the inexistence of K\"ahler-Einstein metric on singular $\mathbb{P}_{\omega}^{2}$ by using the Corollary \ref{cor3}.
+It is well known that the non-singular weighted projective planes admit K\"ahler-Einstein metrics.
+On the other side, singular weighted projective spaces do not admit K\"ahler-Einstein metrics, see \cite{V}.
+We give a simple proof of the non-existence of K\"ahler-Einstein metrics on singular $\mathbb{P}_{\omega}^{2}$ by using Corollary \ref{cor3}.